tnthung/better-svelte-writable/README.md

 const store = writable(0);

 const {
-  set,          // a  set    function just like the native writable update,       // an update function just like the native writable
+  // Remaining the same as the native writable set, update,

+  // New members
-  get,          // a  method for getting the current value without invoking the update previous,     // an array which contains tracked previous values that can be used a store subscribe,    // a  method for subscribing to the value changes } = writable(0);
+  get,          // a  method for getting the current value without invoking the update previous,     // an tuple which contains tracked previous values that can be used a store

+  // Modified
+  subscribe,    // a  method for subscribing to the value changes } = writable(0);
 ```

-The new members are `get`, `previous`, and the `subscribe` method is modified.
-Others are staying the same as the native writable.

 ### `get`